 In most cases, cat owners can get away with replacing clumping litter on a bi-weekly basis.
 The process will consist of washing out the litter box with warm water and mild detergent.
 You should then need to let it dry entirely before refilling it with litter.

-It's something that needs doing every time a full refill is required.
+It's something that needs to be done every time a full refill is required.
 But If you want to know more about this topic, check out our article, "How Often Should You Change Clumping Cat Litter?"
 It'll answer all your questions about using and cleaning clumping litter.

 In Closing